yinwu173/green-graphic-circle/README.md

 * WHEN I have entered input for all the prompts, THEN an SVG file is created named logo.svg AND the output text "Generated logo.svg" is printed in the command line
 * WHEN I open the logo.svg file in a browser, THEN I am shown a 300x200 pixel image that matches the criteria I entered

+## Installation

+* Clone the repo.
+Install node packages in the terminal.
+Then, run the command to install inquirer and jest dependencies.

 ## Link to the Walkthrough Video

 *